top of page

 Suren Ramlochun has spent the better part of two decades operating, acquiring, and restructuring businesses — not advising from a distance.

-That distinction is the foundation of this firm.
+That distinction defines the firm.

-In 2015, he acquired Phoenix Fire Life Safety and built it into a multi-entity operating platform through organic growth and acquisition, serving as CEO for seven years.
+He acquired Phoenix Fire Life Safety and built it into a multi-entity operating platform through organic growth and acquisition, serving as CEO for seven years.
 During that period, he acquired a controlling stake in Nutech Safety and integrated it into the Phoenix group, navigating the governance complexity, capital sequencing, and execution risk that acquisitions demand when reversibility is limited.

-From 2022 to 2024, he served as Vice President at Fire+, overseeing the Life Safety Division across British Columbia and Alberta, managing integration and operational discipline across a scaled, multi-site business.
+He served as Vice President at Fire+, overseeing the Life Safety Division across British Columbia and Alberta, managing integration and operational discipline across a scaled, multi-site business.

 Since 2017, he has operated 1847 Ventures Inc., a holding company with portfolio interests across public safety, real estate, health and safety distribution, and fire protection, including the acquisition and integration of a fire company in BC, Canada.
-This has provided direct, ongoing exposure to how capital behaves inside operating businesses at different stages of structural maturity.

 BSc Economics, University College London | MBA, Cornell Johnson Graduate School of Management | FCSI